finalayt/crud_web/README.md

 This project was created to training in dotnet.
 CRUD web for work with database.
-It was used for intership.
+It was used for internship.
 How to use:
 1) Copy this repository in vs code (or another IDE).
 2) Install sqlite and dotnet extensions.